chebpy/chebpy/README.rst

 Here's a further example, this time related to statistics.
-We consider the following chebfun representation of the standard :math:`\mathcal{N}(0,1)` Gaussian, defined on a sufficiently wide interval as to facilitate a machine-precision representation.
-On this occasion we utlilise a slightly different (but still perfectly valid) approach to construction whereby we supply the function handle --- in this case, a Python lambda, but more generally any object in posession of a \_\_call\_\_ attribute --- together with the interval of definition.
+We consider the following Chebfun representation of the standardised Gaussian distribution.
+We use a sufficiently wide interval as to facilitate a machine-precision representation.
+On this occasion we utlilise a slightly different (but still perfectly valid) approach to construction whereby we supply the function handle -- in this case, a Python lambda, but more generally any object in possession of a ``__call__`` attribute -- together with the interval of definition.

 .. code:: python